-Notes: Measures include all public bills (H.R.), joint resolutions (H.J.Res.), concurrent resolutions (H.Con.Res.), and simple resolutions (H.Res.) introduced in the House during each Congress.
+Notes: Measures include all public bills (H.R.), joint resolutions (H.J.Res.), concurrent resolutions (H.Con.Res.), and simple resolutions (H.Res.) introduced by House Members during each Congress.
 This includes measures that committees reported as original bills.
 "Member average" was calculated by dividing the number of measures introduced during a given Congress by the membership of the House during that time.
 "Passage rate" was determined by dividing the number of introduced measures by the number that passed the House during each two-year period.
 Members, Delegates, and Resident Commissioners are all eligible to introduce legislation.
-Delegates from the District of Columbia, the Virgin Islands, and Guam served in the House throughout the 1973 to 2016 period, as did the Resident Commissioner from Puerto Rico.
+Delegates from the District of Columbia, the Virgin Islands, and Guam served in the House throughout the 1973 to 2018 period, as did the Resident Commissioner from Puerto Rico.
 A Delegate representing American Samoa was added to the House at the outset of the 97th Congress (1981-1982), and the Northern Mariana Islands gained a Delegate beginning in the 111th Congress (2009-2010).
 The current membership of the House consists of 435 Members, 5 Delegates, and a Resident Commissioner.
-Figures for the 114th Congress are current as of the date of publication.